📌 An opinionated recap of the most interesting news in crypto

 You should also absolutely read a piece from a block producer team who has invested quite a lot of resources into their EOS setup being pissed after they were instructed to freeze 27 accounts with “the logic and reasoning for this order will be posted at a later date" as an explanation signed by a gardener-turned blockchain enthusiast with no online presence.

+The risk here is high.
+We know there is a solid appeal to perceived safety and security.
 Being able to amend mistakes and catch thieves is a desired feature (hell, even Ethereum ended up putting it above many others with their hardfork), but as we've seen countless times it's one that costs way too much.
+And the risk here is that a project which implements this feature actually becomes successful, by shifting the users' focus away from the need of censorship-resistance in development platforms and (most importantly) in monetary ecosystems.

 Censorship-resistance is hard and valuable.
 And that makes it important extremely important to always keep it top of mind.